 - c.
 Terms and conditions must contain all significant provisions of the financial product or service giving prominence to key features/facts.
-The terms and conditions should contain the following details and possess these characteristics: - (1) Information on risks, return, caveat about the financial product or service, any waiver of rights and limitations of liabilities except the rights mentioned under Section 12 of the FCPA, after-sales service, Financial Consumers' rights and responsibilities, consequences of failure to meet obligations, rights and responsibilities of the BSI, involvement of authorized agents, any conflict of interest by BSI staff, cancellation and product portability, among others. - (2) The above minimum required disclosures shall always be in writing or available by electronic means.
-They shall follow a standard format and written in plain language to provide the Financial Consumers key information and disclosures that will facilitate better understanding and comparison among the products offered by different BSIs.

-A BSI shall require its Client to sign the written or electronic disclosure statement as affirmation of the Client's receipt and understanding of the disclosure statement.
+The terms and conditions should contain the following details and possess these characteristics: - (1) Information on risks, return, caveat about the financial product or service, any waiver of rights and limitations of liabilities except the rights mentioned under Section 12 of the FCPA, aftersales service, Financial Consumers' rights and responsibilities, consequences of failure to meet obligations, rights and responsibilities of the BSI, involvement of authorized agents, any conflict of interest by BSI staff, cancellation and product portability, among others. - (2) The above minimum required disclosures shall always be in writing or available by electronic means.
+They shall follow a standard format and written in plain language to provide the Financial Consumers key information and disclosures that will facilitate better understanding and comparison among the products offered by different BSIs. - A BSI shall require its Client to sign the written or electronic disclosure statement as affirmation of the Client's receipt and understanding of the disclosure statement.
 A BSI may use any methodology or procedure that allows the Client to indicate the intention of authenticating, approving, or accepting an electronic document, consistent with R.A.
 No. 8792 or the Electronic Commerce Act of 2000, and other relevant laws, rules, and issuances of the Bangko Sentral.
-A BSI may opt to draft an individual or separate disclosure statement for its Client or incorporate the same in the main transaction agreement/contract.

-- (3) For more complex products, such as but not limited to investment products, the key features as well as costs and risks shall be highlighted in a key facts statement or Product Highlight Sheet (PHS).
+A BSI may opt to draft an individual or separate disclosure statement for its Client or incorporate the same in the main transaction agreement/contract.3 - (3) For more complex products, such as but not limited to investment products, the key features as well as costs and risks shall be highlighted in a key facts statement or Product Highlight Sheet (PHS).
 The PHS shall enable comparison with other financial products and shall be provided at no additional cost.
 Before the signing of any contract, the BSI should ensure that the Financial Consumer has freely signed a statement to the effect that said Financial Consumer has duly received, read, and understood the PHS. - d.
-Advertising materials shall not be false, misleading, or contain deceptive statements or omit key information that may materially and/or adversely affect the decision of the Financial Consumer to avail or acquire a financial product or service.
-BSIs are legally responsible for all statements made in the marketing and sales materials that they produce relative to their financial products or services.
+Advertising materials shall not be false, misleading, or contain deceptive statements or omit key information that may materially and/ or adversely affect the decision of the Financial Consumer to avail or acquire a financial product or service.
+BSIs are legally responsible for all statements made in the marketing and sales materials that they produce relative to their financial products or services.4 - e.
+In their advertising materials, BSIs shall disclose the contact information of their FCPAM or appropriate internal consumer assistance unit handling Financial Consumer concerns or complaints.
+BSIs shall also disclose that they are regulated, and the advertising materials must identify the Bangko Sentral as financial regulator.